learn-co-curriculum/hs-chromebook-setup/README.md

 languages: ruby
 ---

-## Environment Setup for Students Using Mac Computers
+## Environment Setup for Students Using Chromebooks
-Let's go ahead and get your environment setup.
+Having trouble with the Chrubuntu install script.
+No worries!
+Follow the steps below to get set up.

 Don't worry too much about the how's and why's of all of this.
 Our goal is to get you up and running as fast as possible!

 ##1.
 Installing RVM